-The motion to initiate enforcement must contain name of the court where the enforcement is initiated, as well as the name of the judgment creditor and the judgment debtor.
-Additionally, the motion must specify the enforceable document and must also provide a proposal of the method of enforcement and a proposal of the decision to be rendered in the enforcement proceedings.
+The motion to initiate enforcement must contain the name of the court where the enforcement is initiated, name of the judgment creditor and the name of the judgment debtor.
+Additionally, the motion must specify the enforceable document and must also provide a proposal of the method of enforcement of the decision to be rendered in the enforcement proceedings.
 It is critical to indicate what is the subject of enforcement (movables or immovable property).

 For example, if the enforcement is requested by forced collection from the judgment debtor's account it is necessary to list the numbers of accounts and the name of the bank where the accounts are open.
-If the enforcement is requested by sale of movables it is necessary to list where the movables are located and to have a court referee, make an inventory of movable items.
+If the enforcement is requested by sale of movables it is necessary to list where the movables are located and to have a court referee make an inventory of movable items.

-Before you file a motion for enforcement to the court it is necessary that the enforceable document has a clause of law binding enforceability18 and that the enforceable document with the relevant clause is filed with the motion.
+Before you file a motion for enforcement it is necessary that the enforceable document has a clause of law binding enforceability and that the enforceable document with the relevant clause is filed with the motion.
 If you have no clause, the court will not consider the motion.

-18 The first instance body (court) competent to administratively enforce the decision on administrative procedure puts the clause of law binding enforceability.
+The first instance body (court) competent to administratively enforce the decision on administrative procedure puts the clause of law binding enforceability.